refinedev/refine/documentation/docs/api-references/hooks/import-export/useExport.md

 ]
 ```

-To make an export button for this endpoint, we call `useExport` hook to create an export button.
+To enable export functionality for this endpoint, we can use `useExport` hook to create an export button.

 ```tsx title="src/pages/posts/list.tsx"
 import {